feijoa love

 02 Sunday Oct 2011

-Posted in art & design, curious & wonderful
+Posted by Juliana in art & design, curious & wonderful

 There are so many beautiful things inspired by feijoa.
 This sweet collection of ‘four poems that rhyme with feijoa’ is a poster designed to advertise Teza’s feijoa and lime blossom juiced tea.
 Never mind that I want to sip that tea immediately, the gorgeous graphic treatment of the blossoms and feijoas is super cute and the poems are quirky and humorous.